-Music video ends in shootout in Galleria neighborhood, police say
+Music video ends in shootout in Galleria area neighborhood, police say

-HOUSTON – Gunfire shattered the silence on Lana Lane and Mid lane in the Afton Oaks neighborhood.
+HOUSTON – Gunfire shattered the silence on Lana Lane and Mid Lane in a neighborhood near the Galleria.

 “I’ve lived here for eight years and I know people that’s lived here for 20 years, we’ve never had anything like this happen,” said Jim Kirkpatrick, who also says he saw the gunman running after hearing shots fired.

 It was around 2 p.m.
-Monday when Houston police said a man and his girlfriend reportedly drove a Rolls Royce SUV from the Galleria to Lana lane to shoot a music video.
+Monday when Houston police said a man and his girlfriend reportedly drove a Rolls Royce SUV from the Galleria to Lana Lane to shoot a music video.
 Police said that it appeared the couple was followed by a gunman who robbed the man for his Rolex at gunpoint.
 Police said the man’s girlfriend pulled out her gun and then a shootout ensued.

 Home surveillance cameras captured some of the commotion witnesses saw.